 - Drop in conversion rates: Since sites are limited in what HTML and scripts they can use, a lot of common forms used for calls to action are lost.
 So people saw a drop in conversions.

 - Lower pageviews by mobile users: Converting to AMP often means dropping sidebars or menus, which means site visitors don’t have as many discovery options.
 There’s not as much to see, so they don’t click around as much.

-- Loss of branding: Some early AMP implementation resulted in WordPress AMP sites that all looked the same.
+- Loss of branding: Some early AMP implementations resulted in WordPress AMP sites that all looked the same.
 Branding was minimized or dropped entirely.
-In some cases, when posts were shared on social media they appeared to come from Google and not the original source.
+In some cases, when posts were shared on social media, they appeared to come from Google and not the original source.

 We’re early in the life of AMP and there are bound to be some issues.
 The good news is that they’re being fixed.